 Understanding Behaviour workshop (This is a 2-hour workshop run 4 times a year at various locations.
 It involves an introduction to behaviour and understanding what is behind it.)

-ASD Forum (this is a regular psychology-led but parent informed group that involves both peer support and facilitated discussion around a chosen topic)
+ASD Family Forum (this is a regular psychology-led but parent informed group that involves both peer support and facilitated discussion around a chosen topic)